xianli123/rhoai-rbac-prototype/design/3.2/maas/design-history.md

 This file contains information that will be used to populate the History tab of Apollo and provided as context to the AI Assistant to answer questions.

+2025-10-27
+- Confirmed with MaaS PM that user management and cost-related functionality is out of scope for 3.2/3.3 for now, despite their mention in the 3.0 Jira.

 2025-10-23
 - Reviewed MaaS iteration 1 work with Field team
 - Recording: https://drive.google.com/file/d/1qqv2Ja4bT4H23DvKf3w6iSs0o1-34pYT/view